MicrosoftDocs/well-architected/well-architected/saas-isv/resource-organization.md

     To learn more about applying the Deployment Stamps pattern for SaaS, see [Architectural approaches for a multitenant solution](/azure/architecture/guide/multitenant/approaches/overview#deployment-stamps-pattern).

 - **Support your operational processes.** Effective resource organization affects team operations.
 For example, a consistent naming and tagging strategy helps in diagnostics, resource management, and cost management.
-A good tagging and naming strategy also helps you quickly search for resources that are used for specific customers and distinguish between production and non-production environments.
+A good tagging and naming strategy helps you quickly search for resources that are used for specific customers and distinguish between production and non-production environments.

     SaaS solutions require rigorous customer lifecycle management, including onboarding new customers and offboarding the customers that leave.
 Your resource organization strategy should facilitate the easy creation and removal of customer resources and the reconfiguration of shared resources.
 For more information about managing lifecycles, see [Tenant lifecycle considerations in a multitenant solution](/azure/architecture/guide/multitenant/considerations/tenant-lifecycle).